Quick Facts:

 Working Toward Solutions:

-CFA has identified the two largest obstacles to interprovincial or domestic trade as differing provincial transportation regulations and inconsistencies between provincial and federal inspections require at meat processing facilities.
-CFA stresses that Canada should make the most of local and regional business prospects while it seeks to finalize and diversify international trade agreements.
+CFA has identified that the two largest obstacles to interprovincial or domestic trade are differing provincial transportation regulations and inconsistencies between provincial and federal inspections requirements at meat processing facilities.